 |Joachim Løvschall: December 7, 1970 - March 29, 1997|

 Joachim Løvschall was studying Spanish in Havana in the spring of 1997.
-He was gunned down by a soldier of the Castro regime in Havana, Cuba twenty years ago today on March 29, 1997.
+He was gunned down by a soldier of the Castro regime in Havana, Cuba twenty two years ago today on March 29, 1997.
 The identity of the soldier has never been revealed to Joachim''s family.
 No one has been brought to justice.
-Joachim's family is not satisfied with the official explanation.
+The Løvschall family is not satisfied with the official explanation.

 The last time they saw Joachim

 On March 28, 1997 Joachim Løvschall ate his last dinner with white wine in a little restaurant called Aladin, located on 21st street in Havana.
 He went to the Revolutionary Plaza and bought a ticket to the Cuban National Theater.
 Following the performance he went to the theater's bar, Cafe Cantate, and met up with two Swedish friends.
 They each drank a couple of beers, but soon left because Joachim did not like the music.
 At 23:30, they said good bye to each other on the sidewalk in front of Cafe Cantate.

 Joachim was never seen alive again.

 |Weapon that was used to kill Joachim was an AK-47|

 On September 28, 1997 the Danish newspaper Jyllands-Posten published an article by Kim Hundevadt titled "Dangerous Vacation" that outlined what happened to Joachim Løvschall and presented the Castro dictatorship's version of the events leading to this young man's death:

 Around 23:30, a person matching Joachim Løvschall's description was in a bar named Segundo Dragon d'Oro.
 The bar lies in the hopeless part of town, around the Revolutionary Plaza which is dominated by ministry and other official buildings of harsh concrete architecture, and lies empty in at night.